rarescojocaru504/Hangman-Game/README.md

 DESIGNED USING QTCreator || C || C++

-Hangman is a classic word-guessing game where the player tries to uncover a hidden word by guessing letters.
+Hangman is a classic word-guessing game where the player tries to uncover an english hidden word by guessing letters.
 The game provides a limited number of attempts, and each incorrect guess brings the player closer to losing.
 The goal is to reveal the entire word before running out of attempts.

 INSTALLATION GUIDE :

 	Download the latest release in this repository and unzip it.After that follow the steps below based on your OS :
-	MACOS : Press "hangman.dmg" and move it to Applications, after that your ganme should work.
+	MACOS : Run the .dmg file and move it to Applications, after that your ganme should work.
- 	WINDOWS : unreleased
+ 	WINDOWS : Run the .exe file.

 HOW TO PLAY :